 It is notable that the SL2-S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M6 Mark II lacks such a headphone port.

 Both the M6 Mark II and the SL2-S are recent models that are part of the current product line-up.
 The M6 Mark II replaced the earlier Canon M6, while the SL2-S does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Mark II Manual (free pdf) or the online Leica SL2-S Manual.
+Further information on the features and operation of the M6 Mark II and SL2-S can be found, respectively, in the Canon M6 Mark II Manual (free pdf) or the online Leica SL2-S Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M6 Mark II and the Leica SL2-S?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.